ERIGrid2/test-case-repository-word2md/README.md

 # Word2MD

 Tools to convert HTD Test Cases and extensions in Word to Markdown.
+Also contains the necessary Dockerfiles to run in GitHub workflows.

 ### Funding acknowledment